 HSS Hire Service Group Limited

-STANDARD TERMS AND CONDITIONS FOR THE PURCHASE OF GOODS
+STANDARD TERMS AND CONDITIONS FOR THE SUPPLY OF GOODS TO THE HSS GROUP

 “Anti-Bribery Laws” any and all statutes, statutory instruments, bye-laws, orders, directives, treaties, decrees and laws which relate to anti-bribery and/or anti-corruption, including the Bribery Act;

 “Business Day” a day that is not a Saturday, Sunday or public or bank holiday in England and/or Wales;

 “Company” HSS Hire Service Group Limited and/or its Group Companies;

 “Confidential Information” all information in respect of the business of the Company including the Specification, know-how and other matters connected with the Goods,information concerning the Company’s relationships with actual or potential clients, customers or suppliers and the needs and requirements of the Company and of such persons, any information marked confidential or which are by their nature clearly confidential and any other information which, if disclosed, will be liable to cause harm to the Company;

 “Contract” the contract between the Company and the Supplier for the sale and purchase of the Goods formed in accordance with Condition 2;

 “Delivery Date” the date on and the time at which the delivery of the Goods shall be made as stated on the relevant Order or in any delivery instructions relating thereto;

 “Good Industry Practice” the exercise of skill, diligence, prudence and foresight as would reasonably and ordinarily be expected from a person with appropriate skill and experience exercising all due care and attention in seeking to comply with its contractual obligations and in compliance with all applicable laws and engaged in the same type of undertaking and under the same or similar circumstances and conditions as those in which the relevant matter arises;